Madeleine Brettingham is a comic writer-performer working across stage, page and screen.

 On screen and radio, Madeleine’s credits are a who’s who of British comedy: Frankie Boyle’s New World Order, Would I Lie To You?, Have I Got News For You, That Mitchell and Webb Look, Horrible Histories, and more.
-She’s written solo, in rooms, as lead writer, and developed original pilots for the BBC, Sky, and major streamers.
+She’s written solo, in rooms, as lead writer, and is currently developing multiple pilots for the BBC, Sky and independent production companies.

 Broadcast